CodeJR911/CodeJR911.github.io/index.md

 ---

 ## Self-Assessment
-My name is Joaquin Esguerra Jr and this assessment works to provide you with an overview of my expertise and contributions to the field of computer science, emphasizing key areas such as team collaboration, stakeholder communication, data structures and algorithms, software engineering, database management, and security.
+My name is Joaquin Esguerra Jr and this assessment works to provide you with an overview of my expertise and contributions to the field of computer science, emphasizing key areas such as team collaboration, stakeholder communication, algorithms and data structures, software design and engineering, databases, and security.

 Completing my coursework and developing my ePortfolio have significantly contributed to showcasing my strengths, shaping my professional goals and values, and preparing me for a promising career in the computer science field.